‘Stop talking and get a lawyer’: Inside the descent of a Colorado dentist accused of fatally poisoning his wife

 Investigators uncover alleged plot to kill detective

-On what was to be the first week of Craig’s trial, prosecutors and police accused him of plotting the murder of an Aurora detective who investigated the case.
+On what was to be the first week of Craig’s trial, prosecutors and police accused him of plotting murders from behind bars, including that of an Aurora detective who investigated the case.

 Craig faces two additional felony charges including solicitation to commit first-degree murder, according to a court filing by prosecutors with the 18th Judicial District Attorney’s Office.

-The defendant attempted to convince a fellow inmate to commit the murder, according to police and the amended complaint.
-The document does not disclose the intended target, but Aurora police confirmed to CNN it was one of the detectives who investigated the case.
+The defendant attempted to convince a fellow inmate to carry out the alleged plot, according to police and the amended complaint.
+The document does not disclose the intended targets, but Aurora police confirmed to CNN one of them is a detective who investigated the case.

-Neither the complaint nor the police department identified the detective in the alleged murder plot.
+Neither the complaint nor the police department identified the detective.
 The 18th Judicial District Attorney’s Office has declined to provide more information.

 The new charges were filed November 22, one day after Craig’s defense attorney, Harvey Steinberg, withdrew from the case.
 Court records show Craig has not yet retained a new attorney.
 His trial is on hold until he gets new legal representation.